-Dissertation Title: A Comparison of God in the Thinking of Paul Tillich and Henry Wiseman.
+Dissertation Title: A Comparison of the Conception of God in the Thinking of Paul Tillich and Henry Nelson Wieman.

 Joins the bus boycott after Rosa Parks was arrested on December 1.
 On December 5, he is elected president of the Montgomery Improvement Association, making him the official spokesman for the boycott.

 On November 13, the Supreme Court rules that bus segregation is illegal, ensuring victory for the boycott.

 King forms the Southern Christian Leadership Conference to fight segregation and achieve civil rights.
 On May 17, Dr. King speaks to a crowd of 15,000 in Washington, D.C.

 The U.S. Congress passed the first Civil Rights Act since reconstruction.
 King's first book, Stride Toward Freedom, is published.